Evaluating the Elementary Multilingual Capabilities of Large Language Models with MultiQ: Related Work

-\paragraph{Multilinguality in Monolingual LLMs.} Given that multilingual chat models are barely openly available, we are especially interested in assessing the multilinguality of supposedly English-only models. \citet{blevins-zettlemoyer-2022-language} explained this behavior through data contamination: while the vast majority of the pre-training data of those models is English (e.g., \textasciitilde93\% for GPT-3~\citep{brown2020language}, and \textasciitilde90\% for Llama-2~\citep{touvron2023llama}) there are also small portions of non-English training data present.
-In such cases, the dominant language can help unlock the models' capabilities for the underrepresented languages~\citep{gogoulou-etal-2022-cross}.
-As a result, recent research assesses the multilinguality of several English-centric models, like GPT-3 and ChatGPT~\citep[e.g.,][]{zhang-etal-2023-dont, lai-etal-2023-chatgpt, armengol-estape-etal-2022-multilingual, winata-etal-2021-language}.
-However, all these works focus on standard NLP tasks, one or few models, and on a few major languages only, while we analyze the multilingual behavior of six LLMs at scale.
+\paragraph{Multilinguality in Monolingual LLMs} Given the limited availability of open multilingual chat models, we are especially interested in assessing the multilinguality of models intended for English use only. \citet{blevins-zettlemoyer-2022-language} explained this behavior through data contamination: while the vast majority of the pre-training data of those models is English (e.g.\ \textasciitilde93\% for GPT-3~\citeauthor{brown2020language}, according to \citeyear{brown2020language}, and \textasciitilde90\% for Llama-2 according to \citeauthor{touvron2023llama2}, \citeyear{touvron2023llama2}) there are also small portions of non-English content in the pre-training data.
+In such cases, it appears that the dominant language can help ``unlock'' the models' capabilities for the underrepresented languages~\citep{gogoulou-etal-2022-cross}.
+Consequently, recent research assesses the multilinguality of several English-centric models, like GPT-3 and ChatGPT~\citep[e.g.][]{zhang-etal-2023-dont, lai-etal-2023-chatgpt, armengol-estape-etal-2022-multilingual, winata-etal-2021-language}.
+However, these prior works focus on standard NLP tasks such as text classification, just one or few models, and on just a few major languages.
+By contrast, we test the multilingual behavior of six LLMs in a more natural open-ended QA setting.